21 Savage: Career

-2014–2015: Early releases, The Slaughter Tape, and Slaughter King
+2013–2015: Early releases, The Slaughter Tape, and Slaughter King

 Following the death of his friend in a shootout on his 21st birthday, 21 Savage began rapping.
 His music career was originally subsidized by his deceased friend's uncle, who gave him money for studio time in 2013.
-On November 12, 2014, 21 Savage's debut single, "Picky", produced by DJ Plugg, was released.
-It was later included on his debut mixtape, The Slaughter Tape, which was released on May 25, 2015.
+On March 1, 2013, 21 Savage's debut single, "I Can't Get Enough" was released.
+His debut mixtape, The Slaughter Tape, which was released on May 25, 2015.
 The release made him what Interview Magazine called an "underground hero in Atlanta".

 On July 2, 2015, 21 Savage released a collaborative EP, Free Guwop, with Sonny Digital.
 It is a tribute EP to fellow rapper and influence Gucci Mane.
 On December 1, 2015, 21 Savage released his second mixtape, Slaughter King.

 2016–2017: Savage Mode, Issa Album, and Without Warning

 In June 2016, 21 Savage was named as one of the "Freshman Class" of 2016 by XXL.
 On July 15, 2016, 21 Savage released his joint EP Savage Mode with Atlanta-based record producer Metro Boomin.
 The EP gained international success and peaked at number 23 on the Billboard 200, which became their highest charting EP to date.
 In November 2016, he was on the cover of The Fader.
 The Savage Mode single "X" featuring Future was confirmed by Billboard as going platinum in the US, being 21 Savage's first platinum record.
 On January 18, 2017, 21 Savage announced that he had signed to Epic Records.

 In 2017, his debut studio album, Issa Album, debuted at number two on the US Billboard 200.
 Its lead single, "Bank Account", peaked at number 12 on the Billboard Hot 100.
 Later that year, he was featured on Post Malone's single "Rockstar", which peaked at number one on the Billboard Hot 100 and broke numerous records.
 It became 21 Savage's first number-one song and was later certified Diamond by the RIAA.

 On October 31, 2017, a collaborative studio album by 21 Savage, Offset, and Metro Boomin titled Without Warning was released.
 Without Warning debuted at number four on the US Billboard 200 and received generally positive reviews from critics.
 Its lead single, "Ric Flair Drip" peaked at number 13 on the Billboard Hot 100.